Ovid/html-tokeparser-corinna/README.md

 It's not well-documented because it's not intended for production release, though there are a few nits in the code cleaned up.

+Corinna is still a work in progress, so we'll be updating this code later.